 Iceland has always been a dream destination for many, and it’s easy to see why.
 While the capital city, Reykjavik, and the famous Golden Circle often get the spotlight, the rural side of Iceland holds an untouched magic that’s hard to describe.

 We traveled there from Boston 9 years ago via a Triple-A group.
-We want to return soon to the paradise island.
+We want to return to the paradise island in the coming years.

 The Allure of Rural East Iceland